Small Bowel Bacterial Overgrowth Syndrome

 Certain patients are more predisposed to the development of bacterial overgrowth because of certain risk factors.
 These factors can be grouped into three categories: (1) disordered motility or movement of the small bowel or anatomical changes that lead to stasis, (2) disorders in the immune system and (3) conditions that cause more bacteria from the colon to enter the small bowel.

 Problems with motility may either be diffuse, or localized to particular areas.
 Diseases like scleroderma and possibly celiac disease cause diffuse slowing of the bowel, leading to increased bacterial concentrations.
 More commonly, the small bowel may have anatomical problems, such as out-pouchings known as diverticula that can cause bacteria to accumulate.
-After surgery involving the stomach and duodenum (most commonly with Billroth II antrectomy), a blind loop may be formed, leading to stasis of flow of intestinal contents.
+After prednisone surgery involving the stomach and duodenum (most commonly with Billroth II antrectomy), a blind loop may be formed, leading to stasis of flow of intestinal contents.
 This can cause overgrowth, and is termed blind loop syndrome.

 Disorders of the immune system can cause bacterial overgrowth.
 Chronic pancreatitis, or inflammation of the pancreas can cause bacterial overgrowth through mechanisms linked to this.
 The use of immunosuppressant medications to treat other conditions can cause this, as evidenced from animal models.
 Other causes include inherited immunodeficiency conditions, such as combined variable immunodeficiency, IgA deficiency, and hypogammaglobulinemia.